icesjs/check-dependency-engines/README.md

     exact: true, // should use exact version when update matched version of dependency
     update: true, // should auto update package.json when there ara some changes
     log: 'log', // can be a string as log level (log、warn、error) or a function, or false to disable.
+    development: false, // set only run with devDependencies.
   })
   const data = await ck.verify()
   // the data is an object that contains all dependency info.